 Major/ Upscale

-As with cooking, what sets a good kitchen apart from great is often the little details, details like task lighting and top of the line cabinets, a glass-tile backsplash, and undercabinet lighting.
+As with cooking, what sets a good kitchen apart from great is often the little details, details as task lighting and top-of-the-line cabinets, a glass-tile backsplash, and undercabinet lighting.

 Midrange